This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #HealthySkinSolutions #CollectiveBias

 With Florida being a peninsula, it’s obviously surrounded by water on three sides.
 That means — lots of opportunities to enjoy boating!
 Now that the kids are a little older, this is something we can enjoy together as a family.

 The Fort Lauderdale Intracoastal area is a fun place to enjoy a few hours on a boat.
 You can see all the multi-million dollar mansions along the water, feel the sea breeze, and relax in the sun.
+Next time, when the kids are older, we’re going to try white river rafting from American Whitewater Expedition and the likes for some more excitement!

 GET LOST IN THE WOODS